 Sheikha Lubna al-Qasimi

-In 2004, the president of the United Arab Emirates announced a new lineup of cabinet ministers — an ordinary act of government, but one that prompted an extraordinary amount of media attention worldwide.
+In 2004, the president of the United Arab Emirates announced a new lineup of cabinet ministers-an ordinary act of government, but one that prompted an extraordinary amount of media attention worldwide.
 This cabinet was different.
-It included Sheikha Lubna al-Qasimi, the first woman to hold a cabinet position in the history of the UAE — and the first female minister of economy and planning in the history of the Middle East.
+It included Sheikha Lubna al-Qasimi, the first woman to hold a cabinet position in the history of the UAE-and the first female finance minister in the history of the Middle East.

 At the time, Sheikha Lubna had already enjoyed a remarkable career as a businesswomen and information technology professional.
-She was the CEO of a highly regarded firm, Tejari, the first business-to-business e-marketplace in the Middle East.
+She was the CEO of a highly regarded firm called Tejari, the first business-to-business e-marketplace in the Middle East.
 She led the implementation of the Dubai e-government initiative that made public services available online.
-She designed the software for the Dubai Ports Authority that dramatically increased efficiency — an innovation that earned her the UAE’s Distinguished Employee Award in 2000.
-In fact, she was the first woman to earn that honor.
+She designed software for the Dubai Ports Authority that dramatically increased efficiency-an innovation that earned her the UAE’ s Distinguished Employee Award in 2000.
+She was the first woman to earn that honor.

-The UAE’s economy, financial markets, and monetary and investment policies have been modernized under her leadership.
-Today, as head of the Ministry of Foreign Trade, Sheikha Lubna travels around the world, negotiating trade agreements and attracting overseas investment.
+The UAE’ s economy, financial markets, and monetary and investment policies have been modernized under her leadership.
+Today, as head of the newly formed ministry of foreign trade, Sheikha Lubna travels around the world, negotiating trade agreements and attracting overseas investment.
 She has become one of the best-known ambassadors for her country, regularly speaking on major stages, such as the World Economic Forum and the Council on Foreign Relations.